web_0347.jpg

 Public Interest Fellowships

-Post-graduate public interest fellowships serve as a primary gateway to entry-level public interest employment.
-YLS proudly offers significantly more post-graduate public interest fellowships than any other law school in the country, enabling nearly 30 graduates each year to receive from YLS to support one year of work in the public interest.
-These highly competitive fellowships enable our graduates to jumpstart their careers while serving the legal needs of underserved members of our society.
+Postgraduate public interest fellowships serve as a primary gateway to entry-level public interest employment.
+YLS proudly offers significantly more postgraduate public interest fellowships than any other law school in the country, enabling roughly 30 graduates each year to engage in rewarding and important public interest work.
+These highly competitive fellowships allow our graduates to jumpstart their careers while serving the legal needs of underrepresented members of our society.
 For fellowships starting on or after July 1, 2024, the stipend for one year will be $55,000.

-These are one-year fellowships, unless otherwise specifically noted, and students must commit to the work for a full year.
-Projects are hard to complete even in a year and the amount of time you can devote to the project would lessen the impact of the fellowship on the community you intend to serve and deprive you of valuable experience.
-If you are unable to do so because you have a clerkship that starts early, you should consider starting your fellowship earlier or postponing your application until after your clerkship.
+If you are planning to apply to YLS fellowships, please note that these are one-year fellowships, unless otherwise specifically indicated, and students must commit to the work for a full year.
+Projects are hard to complete even in a year and reducing the amount of time that can be devoted to the project would lessen the impact of the fellowship on the community you intend to serve and deprive you of valuable experience.
+If you are unable to spend a full year on the fellowship because you have a clerkship that starts early, you should consider starting your fellowship earlier or postponing your application until after your clerkship.

 In addition to YLS fellowships, many outside organizations offer post-graduate public interest funding.
 CDO supports our students and graduates in exploring all available fellowships.
 Below you will find information about YLS and non-YLS fellowship opportunities, the fellowship application timeline, sample applications, lists of current and past fellowship recipients and more.